sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 ## Introduction

 A modern web application need a way to identify users across multiple requests and ZenTS provides you with all the tools you need to do so.
-In this guide, you'll learn how to use Cookies, Sessions and so-called Security Providers to setup pages, which are only accessible for specific users.
-Since ZenTSs user management system makes (optional) use of Redis and other databases, you should read the [Redis guide](./redis.md) and the [database guide](./database.md) before continuing with this guide.
+In this guide, you'll learn how to use cookies, sessions and so-called security providers to handle URL resources, which are only accessible for specific users.
+Since ZenTSs user management system makes (optional) use of redis or other databases, you should read the [redis guide](./redis.md) and the [database guide](./database.md) before continuing.

 The user management is highly configurable to tailer it to your needs.
 The key features are:

 - Multiple security providers, which allows different user (roles) to access locked resources (e.g. a "Admin" security provider and a "User" security provider).
-- Multiple store adapters to save session related data either in Redis, RDBMS or on the file system (for development/testing purpose).
+- Multiple store adapters to save session related data either in redis, RDBMS or on the file system (for development/testing purpose).
-- Strong password generators to store your users password securely using bcrypt or argon2id algorithm.
+- Strong password generators to store your users password securely using _bcrypt_ or _argon2id_ algorithm.
-- Using [JSON Web Token](https://jwt.io/), which are developed against [draft-ietf-oauth-json-web-token-08](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-08) to save user related information on the client.
+- Using [JSON Web Token](https://jwt.io/), which are developed against [draft-ietf-oauth-json-web-token-08](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-08) to save user related information on the client side.

 ## A basic example

-Before we start with a basic example, please make sure that you've enabled and configured [Redis](./redis.md) probably.
+Before we start with a basic example, please make sure that you've enabled and configured [redis](./redis.md).
 In addition, you need to setup a [database](./database.md) where your users are saved.
-In our example, we will force the user to send an authorization header with a bearer token to access a page behind a "firewall".
+In our example, we will force the user to send cookie to access a page behind a "firewall".
 First we need to make sure that we configure everything correctly.
 This is done by setting the `config.security` configuration properties.

 Open your configuration file and add the following: